Maslow Who? And What In the World is a CE?

 CE is an acronym for Client Experience, and at Wheelhouse DMG, we are lucky to have a team of hard-working CE managers who facilitate successful client relationships on a daily basis.

+What does the CE expression of hospitality look like in practice?
 Imagine walking into a new café to get your morning espresso.
 It’s only your second time there but, to your surprise, the barista greets you by name and asks if you’d like the same order as before!
 How would that make you feel?

 Now, imagine that you’re talking with your friends.
 It’s Thursday evening and the week has been a tough one for you.
 You wistfully tell your friends that you wish you could go out Friday night, have a great dinner and relax, but your budget is too tight right now.
 Friday morning, you get an email from one of those friends asking you to dinner.
 It’s a backyard barbecue and all the food is arranged, but can you bring some watermelon?
-It’s an invitation to a fun and relaxing event where you are contributing, but it’s a nominal amount.
-Your friends not only heard your need for companionship, but they have created an occasion where you will be able to participate without a financial hardship.
+It’s an invitation to a fun and relaxing event where you are contributing, but only a nominal amount.
+Your friends not only heard your need for companionship, but they have created an occasion where you will be able to participate without financial hardship.
 How would that make you feel?

-What both of these situations have in common is that something important was noticed (a name, an espresso order, a deep desire to relax and enjoy a night out) and the person who noticed cared enough to act.
+What both of these situations have in common are that something important was noticed (a name, an espresso order, a deep desire to relax and enjoy a night out) and that the person who noticed cared enough to act.
 The effect is that the person on the receiving end of this kindness feels noticed and cared for.
 This is what we strive for at Wheelhouse – this is the hospitality the CE team tries to deliver – that our teammates and our clients feel known and cared for.

-It’s also important to note that, although the CE teams ultimate focus and responsibility is on nurturing these experiences, people are key to excellent hospitality – all people.
+It’s also important to note that, although the CE teams’ ultimate focus and responsibility is on nurturing these experiences, people are key to excellent hospitality – all people.
 Had the other barista in the back made a sarcastic remark or a different friend at the BBQ been rude, the emotional experience would likely have been soured.
 At Wheelhouse, we lead with a commitment to be generous and helpful in every situation – not because we expect or hope for something in return but because it’s just the right thing to do.
 While the CE team leads the charge, all Wheelhouse employees across all teams put this into practice on a daily basis.